SABS-R3/software-engineering-day1/slides/02-python-intro.md

 - Jupyter Notebook - mix code, commentary, and results
 - Python scripts - a 'program' in a file to run
 - PyCharm - edit, run, and debug Python scripts

-## Learning objectives

-- how to assign values to variables, Python types, simple operations
-- how to repeat actions with loops
-- how to make choices using conditionals
-- how to write procedural Python code
-- how to write object oriented Python code

-## Books